 Licensure for LPCs and PLPCs in Missouri is managed by the state Committee for Professional Counselors, a branch of the Missouri Division of Professional Registration.
 Licensure requirements for counselors in Missouri, including those relating to education, supervision, examination, fees, and renewal, are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to aspiring LPCs and PLPCs in the state.

-LPCs licensure in Missouri requires the completion of a 48-semester-hour master’s degree in counseling or a related field (clinical psychology or school psychology).
+Licensure as a professional counselor in Missouri requires the completion of a 48 semester-hour master’s degree in counseling or a related field.

 Appropriate degree programs will include a three-semester-hour, graduate-level course in the following core areas of study: